how to write a wedding speech

 Tackling Nerves

-It’s perfectly natural to feel a little nervous before giving a wedding speech.
+Feeling a little nervous before giving a wedding speech is natural.
 After all, it’s not every day that you stand up in front of a room full of people and give a speech!
-However, there are a few things you can do to help calm your nerves.
+However, you can do a few things to help calm your nerves.
 First of all, remember that everyone in the room wants you to succeed.
 They are your friends and family who are there to support you.
 Secondly, try to focus on the positive.
 Instead of thinking of your nerves as butterflies in your stomach, tell yourself that it’s excitement.
 This will help you to use that feeling to fuel your speech.
 And finally, my top tip is to practice, practice, practice!
 The more confident you feel with your material, the less nervous you will be on the big day.

 How to Write a Wedding Speech!